Regression Analysis > Detrend Data

 - Cyclical components of time series can be removed with the Hodrick-Prescott filter.

 Detrending techniques are often very specific to your field of study; if you have data that isn’t linearly correlated, you may want to look for subject-specific detrending methods.
-For example, Dave Meko of The University of Arizona has detailed notes about various types of detrending techniques used in tree-ring research.
-You can find those notes here.

 Most statistical software packages have options to detrend.
 For example: